Tokay gecko: Description

-Female tokay gecko, distinguished by its duller colors than the male.

 The tokay gecko is a large nocturnal gecko, reaching a total length (including tail) of 10–12 in on average, but some grow as large as 16 in long.
 It is believed to be the third-largest species of gecko, after the giant leaf-tail gecko (Uroplatus giganteus) and New Caledonian giant gecko (Rhacodactylus leachianus).
 It is cylindrical, but somewhat flattened in body shape.
 The eyes have vertical pupils.

 The skin is soft to the touch and is generally blue-gray with red or orange spots and speckles, but the animal can change the color of its skin to blend into the environment.
 The species is sexually dimorphic, with the males being more brightly colored and slightly larger than females.

 They have two visual pigments: a "green" with λmax at 521 nm and a "blue" at 467 nm.